BelaPlatform/bela_newBlog/docs/_posts/2017-10-15-bela-and-supercollider-live-coding-sensors.markdown

 	SendReply.kr(Impulse.kr(10), '/ctrl', [a0, a1]);
 ```

 When using SuperCollider on Bela you can also take advantage of the server/client architecture by running the language and the SuperCollider IDE on your computer while running `scsynth` on Bela.
-Like this you can use a live coding approach for experimenting and trying things out.
+Like this so you can use a live coding approach for experimenting and trying things out.
 Then once you've finalized your project you may want to run `sclang` on Bela to be able to run your program without live-coding interaction, for instance to make a stand-alone instrument running on battery.

 If you want to live code Bela from the SuperCollider IDE, you have to download the [Bela class files](https:/github.com/sensestage/bela-remote) on your computer and follow the instructions in the README file.
 This way of working allows you to execute code on your machine and directly communicate with scsynth running on the Bela board.
 For this to work you need to make sure you are running SuperCollider 3.8 or above on your computer.